tianxing-wu/tianxing-wu.github.io/_pages/services.md

 ## Workshop:
 **Chair:**
-* 2024 - LLM+KG, International Workshop on Data Management Opportunities in Unifying Large Language Models + Knowledge Graphs (co-located with VLDB 2024)
+* 2024 - LLM+KG, International Workshop on Data Management Opportunities in Unifying Large Language Models + Knowledge Graphs (co-located with VLDB 2024).
+* 2024 - LKM, the First International OpenKG Workshop Large Knowledge-Enhanced Models (co-located with IJCAI 2024).

 **Program Committee Member:**
 * 2024 - EEKE+AII, the Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2024) and the 4th AI + Informetrics (AII2024) (co-located with iConference 2024).